rosmo-robot/rosmo-robot.github.io/zio-user-guide.md

     functionality like setting effort can be applied to all the motors in the motor group.

-Since the XRP bot is built with an encoder on each motor, it usually is not necessary to directly deal with Motor or Encoder objects.
+Since the Ziobot bot is built with an encoder on each motor, it usually is not necessary to directly deal with Motor or Encoder objects.
 Instead, use EncodedMotor or MotorGroup for higher level functionality.

 Using EncodedMotor
 ------------------
-Interacting with EncodedMotor objects is often the most convenient way to control motors on the XRP.
-The XRPLib.defaults module provides two ready-made EncodedMotor objects, left_motor and right_motor, which allow for fully independent control over the drive motors of the robot.
+Interacting with EncodedMotor objects is often the most convenient way to control motors on the Ziobot.
+The ZiobotLib.defaults module provides two ready-made EncodedMotor objects, left_motor and right_motor, which allow for fully independent control over the drive motors of the robot.

-There are four motor controllers total on the XRP, numbered 1-4.
+There are four motor controllers total on the Ziobot, numbered 1-4.
-1 and 2 are the left and right motors, and 3 and 4 are labeled on the robot controller board. left_motor and right_motor objects are provided by default in the XRPLib.defaults module.
+1 and 2 are the left and right motors, and 3 and 4 are labeled on the Motor driver board. left_motor and right_motor objects are provided by default in the ZiobotLib.defaults module.
 Let's take a look at how we can use the left_motor object to set the left motor to an effort of 0.75.